 As the American Civil war was about to end in 1864, the National Watch Company was founded.
 It later changed its name to “Elgin National Watch Company” and “Elgin National Industries” because they are mostly referred to as “watches from Elgin” or “Elgin watches” by the public and watch trade.

-The first Elgin movement was made in 1867 in honor of one of its founders, Benjamin W. Raymond.
-It was an 18 sized railroad grade watch with key wind, full plate design, quick train and straight-line escapement arranged to set on the face and was adjusted to the temperature.
+The first Elgin movement was made in 1867 in honour of one of its founders, Benjamin W. Raymond.
+It was an 18 sized railroad grade watch with a key wind, full plate design, quick train and straight-line escapement arranged to set on the face and was adjusted to the temperature.
 At that time, this watch only sold for $117.
 But several years later, the city of Elgin bought it at auction for $15,000.

 Elgin watches also played a role in history during World War I and World War II.
 In WWI, the manufacturing site workers taught repair techniques to hundreds of U.S. military soldiers.
 While in WWII, Elgin began to craft timepieces and other watch parts for the military.